mikehostetler/ex_solana/projects/kaizen/README.md

 # Kaizen

+> **🧪 EXPERIMENTAL**
+>
+> This library is experimental and under active development.
+> - Public APIs may change without notice, including breaking changes
+> - Documentation and features are still evolving
+> - Not recommended for critical production systems yet

+---

 Evolutionary algorithms for Elixir.
 Evolve strings, configs, maps, or any data structure toward higher fitness.
 Stream-based, parallel, pluggable.

 ## Install